hiibolt/KnowledgeBase/pages/Relations.md

 	  Given sets A and B, relation R from A to B \subset of the Cartesian Product of A * B.

 	  A relation on a set S is a relation from S to S.

+	  To find all relations from C to D, list all subsets